-Credit risk is the risk that the group will suffer loss in the event of a default by a customer or bank or other counterparty.
+Credit risk is the risk that the group will suffer loss in the event of a default by a customer, bank or other counterparty.
 A default occurs when the customer or a counterparty fails to honour repayments as they fall due.
-Customer defaults in the non-standard credit market are typically higher than in more mainstream markets although demonstrate greater stability if properly managed.
-In addition, current economic conditions remain challenging which has led to pressure on customers' disposable incomes from food, fuel and utility price inflation and increased levels of unemployment and under-employment.
+Customer defaults in the non-standard credit market are typically higher than in more mainstream markets although demonstrate greater stability since customers are impacted to a lesser extent than prime borrowers by economic cycles.
+However, current economic conditions remain challenging which has led to continued pressure on customers' disposable incomes from food, fuel and utility price inflation and increased levels of unemployment and under-employment.

-Credit risk within CCD is managed by the CCD credit committee which meets at least every two months and is responsible for approving product criteria and pricing.
+Credit risk within CCD is managed by the CCD credit committee which meets at least every two months and is responsible for approving credit control policy and decisioning strategy.